Our guide on what to do during a short break in Serbia’s capital, Belgrade

 Several buses can take you to Karaburma Housing estate and Omladinski Stadion is the name of the nearest tram and bus stops.
 Tram number 12L is a useful option, running via the train and bus station, and over the river to New Belgrade.

 From one building that looks like a Toblerone to another that looks a bit like a squashed piece of the same Swiss-made chocolate!
-We stumbled across this triangular-shaped sports centre whilst we were walking along the stretch of river below Belgrade castle.
+We stumbled across the triangular-shaped SC Milan Muškatirović Sports Centre whilst we were walking along the stretch of river below Belgrade castle.
 Even if you aren’t hunting for socialist-era concrete, it’s a nice place for a stroll, particular in the summer and there are usually various kinds of public art mostly in the form of statues on display along the path.

 It was the promise of a visit to a Yugoslav-era army bunker that attracted us to the Belgrade Underground tour but, actually, the tour spans a much wider period of history, starting from the Roman times.
 Our guide gave an interesting overview of Belgrade’s history.
 The walking tour visits places in and around Belgrade fortress and ends with a hospitality drink in an underground wine cellar.